redis/redis-doc/topics/modules-api-ref.md

 NOTE: The returned array is not a Redis Module object so it does not get automatically freed even when auto-memory is used.
 The caller must explicitly call `RM_Free()` to free it.

+## `RedisModule_RegisterDefragFunc`

+    int RedisModule_RegisterDefragFunc(RedisModuleCtx *ctx, RedisModuleDefragFunc cb);

+Register a defrag callback for global data, i.e. anything that the module may allocate that is not tied to a specific data type.

+## `RedisModule_DefragShouldStop`

+    int RedisModule_DefragShouldStop(RedisModuleDefragCtx *ctx);

+When the data type defrag callback iterates complex structures, this function should be called periodically.
+A zero (false) return indicates the callback may continue its work.
+A non-zero value (true) indicates it should stop.

+When stopped, the callback may use `RM_DefragCursorSet()` to store its position so it can later use `RM_DefragCursorGet()` to resume defragging.

+When stopped and more work is left to be done, the callback should return 1.
+Otherwise, it should return 0.

+NOTE: Modules should consider the frequency in which this function is called, so it generally makes sense to do small batches of work in between calls.

+## `RedisModule_DefragCursorSet`

+    int RedisModule_DefragCursorSet(RedisModuleDefragCtx *ctx, unsigned long cursor);

+Store an arbitrary cursor value for future re-use.

+This should only be called if `RM_DefragShouldStop()` has returned a non-zero value and the defrag callback is about to exit without fully iterating its data type.

+This behavior is reserved to cases where late defrag is performed.
+Late defrag is selected for keys that implement the free_effort callback and return a free_effort value that is larger than the defrag 'active-defrag-max-scan-fields' configuration directive.

+Smaller keys, keys that do not implement free_effort or the global defrag callback are not called in late-defrag mode.
+In those cases, a call to this function will return `REDISMODULE_ERR`.

+The cursor may be used by the module to represent some progress into the module's data type.
+Modules may also store additional cursor-related information locally and use the cursor as a flag that indicates when traversal of a new key begins.
+This is possible because the API makes a guarantee that concurrent defragmentation of multiple keys will not be performed.

+## `RedisModule_DefragCursorGet`

+    int RedisModule_DefragCursorGet(RedisModuleDefragCtx *ctx, unsigned long *cursor);

+Fetch a cursor value that has been previously stored using `RM_DefragCursorSet()`.

+If not called for a late defrag operation, `REDISMODULE_ERR` will be returned and the cursor should be ignored.
+See DM_DefragCursorSet() for more details on defrag cursors.

+## `RedisModule_DefragAlloc`

+    void *RedisModule_DefragAlloc(RedisModuleDefragCtx *ctx, void *ptr);

+Defrag a memory allocation previously allocated by `RM_Alloc`, `RM_Calloc`, etc.
+The defragmentation process involves allocating a new memory block and copying the contents to it, like realloc().

+If defragmentation was not necessary, NULL is returned and the operation has no other effect.

+If a non-NULL value is returned, the caller should use the new pointer instead of the old one and update any reference to the old pointer, which must not be used again.

+## `RedisModule_DefragRedisModuleString`

+    RedisModuleString *RedisModule_DefragRedisModuleString(RedisModuleDefragCtx *ctx, RedisModuleString *str);

+Defrag a RedisModuleString previously allocated by `RM_Alloc`, `RM_Calloc`, etc.
+See `RM_DefragAlloc()` for more information on how the defragmentation process works.

+NOTE: It is only possible to defrag strings that have a single reference.
+Typically this means strings retained with `RM_RetainString` or `RM_HoldString` may not be defragmentable.
+One exception is command argvs which, if retained by the module, will end up with a single reference (because the reference on the Redis side is dropped as soon as the command callback returns).